Blog

 Penetration tests (or red team exercises) allow organizations to really put their defenses under the microscope.
 In such scenarios, human testers play the role of “ethical hackers” and use their full range of expertise and abilities to try and breach an organization’s defenses.
 Penetration testers assume the perspective of attackers and will use a variety of online and offline tactics to successfully launch an attack.
 Once the test is complete, a detailed audit is prepared, and any existing gaps can be filled.

-Returning to our house analogy, while a scan is like checking to see if your front door is locked, a pen test looks for ways to defeat the lock, open the door, walk in and help yourself to all of the valuables stored inside.
-In other words, where a scan is concerned about if vulnerabilities exist, a test can also show you how they may be exploited and at what ultimate cost.
+While a scan is like checking to see if your front door is locked, a pen test looks for ways to defeat the lock, open the door, walk in and help yourself to all the valuables stored inside.
+In other words, where a scan is concerned about if vulnerabilities exist, a penetration test can also show you how they may be exploited and at what ultimate cost.

 Both of these approaches are often carried out in tandem as part of a security risk assessment plan.
 Given that scanning is far less labor-intensive, it can be done with more frequency than full-fledged penetration tests.
-Yet there is another tool that can be integrated to extend the combined power of these tools: Breach and attack simulation software.
+Yet there is another tool that can be integrated to extend the combined power of these tools: Attack Path Management.

-How Breach and Attack Simulation Fits Into Vulnerability Analysis Management
+How Attack Path Management Fits Into Vulnerability Assessment

 Vulnerability assessments and penetration tests are complementary, as both have desirable qualities the other lacks (scans are automated and relatively quick; pen tests are rigorous and provide more context).
-Yet there is a third option that merges the best of both tools: Breach and attack simulation (BAS).
+Yet there is a third option that merges the best of both tools: Attack path management.

-Advanced BAS platforms act as automated penetration testers or red teamers.
+Advanced attack path management platforms run automated simulations, much like penetration testers or red/blue/purple teams.
 Just like a pen test, these platforms launch sophisticated simulated cyber-attacks along the most likely attack paths and provide detailed guidance for closing any vulnerabilities that are uncovered.
 Like a pen test, they don’t just check the locks; they look for ways to circumvent them and show the damage that could ensue.

-A BAS platform has something in common with conventional vulnerability assessments as well.
-Just like automated scanners, BAS platforms are efficient.
-They work continuously, launching simulated attacks with no downtime, ensuring that any emerging vulnerabilities are identified before an adversary can slip through the door.
+An attack path management platform has something in common with conventional vulnerability assessments as well.
+Just like automated scanners, these platforms are efficient.
+They work safely and continuously, launching simulated attacks with no downtime, ensuring that any emerging vulnerabilities are identified before an adversary can slip through the door.

-In short, XM Cyber’s technology is the leading example of this “best of both worlds” approach to managing vulnerabilities.
-By integrating our technology into your existing security plan, you can play offense on defense, enable a layered approach to cybersecurity and unlock the extraordinary potential of continuous security posture improvement.
+In short, XM Cyber’s technology is the leading example of the “best of both worlds” approach to managing vulnerabilities and developing an accurate risk assessment.
+By integrating attack path management technology into your existing security plan, you can maintain security compliance, enable a layered approach to cybersecurity, protect the entire IT ecosystem and unlock the extraordinary potential of continuous security posture improvement.

 Dan Anconina